 Tip #7: Collect more valuable pins and hold onto these!

 Lanyards and pin sets can also be won or obtained through a promotional giveaway by any of the Disney affiliates, like the ones below, but you likely won't want to trade these away!

 You may also find a special pin in a Disney DVD release, like these ones from the Zorro Season One and Season Two collector tins:

 Another thing to keep in mind are the special-release pins for Annual Passholders.
-Simply ask at designated locations (ask any Cast Member about these) and you will be shown a small selection of pins only available for APH’s.
-Like this one from 2006:
+Simply ask any Cast Member about these at designated locations, and you will be shown a small selection of pins only available for APHs, like this one from 2006:

-Idea One: You can buy an official Pin Trading book to store your pins in.
-These come in a variety of sizes to suit the size of your collection.
-This will keep all of your pins in one easy to access place, and even make it easier to display and trade later.
+- Buy an official Disney Pin Trading book to store your pins in.
+These come in a variety of sizes to suit the size of your collection!
+A Disney Pin Trading book will keep all of your pins in one easy to access place and even make it easier to display and trade later.

-Idea Two: Many like to display the pins they plan to keep on a special jacket or hat that they then wear when at the Parks, or around town for the more fanatical Disney fan!
+- Display the pins you plan to keep on a special jacket or hat, then wear these when at the Parks or around town!

-Idea Three: Others, like myself, display their pins on a wall in some way.
+- Display your pins on a wall.
 The most common technique is to use a board that you then frame, making your display of pins a work of art on the wall.
-But for my wife and I, we like to display our pins on belts that we then hang on our bedroom wall.
-Each belt contains 13 pins (to commemorate our wedding anniversary on the 13th) each of which symbolizes a significant part of our yearly Disney vacation.
-For example, this year was our first time visiting Disneyland in California, and the new attraction Cars Land.
-So we bought a Cars Land pin and added it to our 2013 Pin Belt.
-You can see it below:
+For my wife and I, we like to display our pins on belts that we then hang on our bedroom wall.
+Each belt contains 13 pins (to commemorate our wedding anniversary on the 13th), each of which symbolizing a significant part of our yearly Disney vacation.
+For example, this year was our first time visiting Disneyland in California and the new attraction Cars Land, so we bought a Cars Land pin and added it to our 2013 Pin Belt.